0330 822 0505

 Can you remortgage during redundancy?

-If the threat of potential redundancy is on the horizon, it’s best to be open with your lender on this.
+If potential redundancy is on the horizon, it’s best to discuss this with your lender.

-Remortgaging could be a sensible move as when it’s done right it can reduce your monthly payments and thus help you economise while you’re living off your redundancy pay.
+Remortgaging could be a sensible move.
+When it’s done right, it can reduce your monthly payments and thus help you economise while you’re living off your redundancy pay.

-If you know for sure that you’re going to be made redundant then the situation is slightly different, as you then have a duty to inform potential lenders and they may be less keen to lend, especially if you don’t have any other assets or income.
+If you know for sure that you’re going to be made redundant, the situation is slightly different.
+You then have a duty to inform potential lenders, and they may be less keen to lend, especially if you don’t have any other assets or income.

-If you’re finding it hard to remortgage during a redundancy and are worried about making your repayments every month then there might be other options such as temporarily switching to an interest only mortgage or even government help via the Support for Mortgage Interest scheme (SMI).
+Suppose you’re finding it hard to remortgage during a redundancy and are worried about making your repayments every month.
+In that case, other options might be temporarily switching to an interest-only mortgage or even government help via the Support for Mortgage Interest scheme (SMI).

 Get matched with a broker specialising in remortgaging with a lower income